the-turing-way/the-turing-way/book/website/project-design/project-repo.md

 ## Summary

 This chapter introduces a step-by-step guide on how to set up a project repository.
+Specifically, we describe key documents that you should add to your repository in order to maintain documentation and ensure effective collaboration.
-This chapter includes examples of GitHub repository hosted and maintained by researchers in open science, however, the principles are applicable to any team-led online repository.
+We provide examples from GitHub repository hosted and maintained by researchers in open science, however, the principles are applicable to any team-led online repository.

+## Motivation

+Online project repositories require documentation so that all collaborators are informed of the updates and contributors are provided with details they need to contribute efficiently.
+Shared documents can help you get your ideas across to new or potential contributors.
+Contributions can be anything from new ideas to bug reports and actual code contributions.
 Open science practices described here will also make it easier for you to lead closed-source projects collaboratively and transparently for your teams.

-## Background

-Developing projects collaboratively on a shared repository requires documentation of our work in detail so that our collaborators are informed of all the updates and information they need to contribute efficiently.
-Contributions can be everything from new ideas to bug reports and actual code contributions.
-It is also an opportunity to get your ideas across to new or potential contributors.

 ```{figure} ../figures/file-management-manual.jpg
 ---